mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 Introduction
 ---------

 At a high level RNA sequencing (RNA-seq) measures the transcription of each gene in a biological sample (i.e. a group of cells or a single single).
 The type of data that RNA-seq provides is relatively complex and because of this complexity, there is a good amount of confusion regarding the units of gene expression derived from RNA-seq data and the various methods used for normalizing these expression measurements across samples.
 In this post, I will review the RNA-seq protocol and explain how to interpret the various normalization procedures and resulting units for measuring gene expression.
+This post will assume a basic understanding of the [Central Dogma](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology) of molecular biology.

 Before getting started, let's review the RNA-seq protocol.
 RNA-seq comprises the following general steps: